 - Select Set Particles Target from the menu.

 - Select the face or volume to serve as the target for the particles.

 An existing mesh or a newly created mesh on the source seed serves as the source for the particles - specifically a streamline is created at each mesh node on the source.
-The Accuracy tool in the Physics Tool Palette provides a way to control the number of mesh nodes and therefore the number of streamlines.
+In the Physics Tool Palette the Accuracy tool provides a way to control the number of mesh nodes and therefore the number of streamlines.